AVEVA/AVEVA-Samples-PI-System/docs/PI-Vision-Extensibility-Docs/README.md

 ### Feedback

-To request a new sample, if there is a feature or capability you would like demonstrated, or if there is an existing sample you would like in your favorite language, please give us feedback at the [OSIsoft GitHub Feedback Channel](https://feedback.osisoft.com/forums/922279-osisoft-github).
-To post feedback, submit feature ideas, or report bugs, use the [OSIsoft GitHub Feedback Channel](https://feedback.osisoft.com/forums/922279-osisoft-github).
+To request a new sample, if there is a feature or capability you would like demonstrated, or if there is an existing sample you would like in your favorite language, please give us feedback at [https://feedback.aveva.com](https://feedback.aveva.com) under the Developer Samples category.
+[Feedback](https://datahub.feedback.aveva.com/ideas/search?category=7135134109509567625&query=sample).

 ### Support